Ultimate Asset Organizer – Materials

 Use UDIM mode only when needed

-- If you don’t use UDIMs, leave it off for a simpler workflow.
+• If you do not use UDIMs, leave it off for a simpler workflow.

 Choose proxy size wisely